-Students may be excused from school for one or more of the following reasons and will be provided an opportunity to make-up missed schoolwork and/or tests:
+Students may be excused from school for one or more of the following reasons and will be provided an opportunity to makeup missed schoolwork and/or tests:

-- A. illness or medical appointments (a Doctor's note must be provided for ALL medical appointments for an excused absence)
+- A. illness or medical appointments

-- B. family emergency
+- B. family emergencies

 - C. recovery from accident

 - D. required subpoena attendance

 - E. professional appointments

 - F. observation or celebration of a bona fide religious holiday

-G. extenuating circumstances as determined by administration
+- G. extenuating circumstances as determined by administration